-It’s been a busy few weeks here at AOR as we look to finalize the content of our website, and it’s hard to believe that our final AOR symposium took place over a month ago!
+It’s been a busy few weeks here at AOR as we look to finalize the content of our website, and it’s hard to believe that our London symposium took place over a month ago!

 It was encouraging to see so many old and new faces in Senate House for our symposium, and to hear the ways that working in AOR has helped scholars investigate so many different aspects of Harvey and Dee’s books.
 Our presenters offered everything from close readings of individual annotations and drawings to sweeping, data-driven analyses that looked at the ways that Harvey and Dee employed language in their books.
 We were also able to give a sneak peek of the nearly-released viewer, which the attendees could use to explore the books under discussion.